-The healthcare system in the United States is complicated, is broken, and leaves many Americans in a position where they either don’t make enough money to afford good health insurance, or they make too much to qualify for government subsidies or Medicaid.
+The healthcare system in the United States is complicated, broken, and leaves many Americans in a position where they either don’t make enough money to afford good health insurance, or they make too much to qualify for government subsidies or Medicaid.

 Historically, healthcare has also been tied to employment, which leaves those unemployed or self-employed in a very tricky situation where they often need to choose between high healthcare costs or other necessities like rent, mortgage, car payments, and other bills that life brings.
 For a country that prides itself on innovation, diversity, and the idea that with hard work, anyone can succeed at making the “American Dream” come true, not being able to provide its citizens with affordable basic healthcare is an embarrassment.